onosproject/onos-config/docs/modelplugin.md

 new plugins.

 ### ModelPlugin Interface
-The a model plugin must implement the **ModelPlugin** interface.
+The model plugin must implement the **ModelPlugin** interface.
 This will allow it to be entered in to the Model Registry.
 ```go
 type ModelPlugin interface {